tkowalczyk/wizytowka-link/docs/design/003-geocoder.md

     }
   }

-  const remaining = await env.DB.prepare(
+  const remaining = await env.leadgen.prepare(
     `SELECT COUNT(*) as cnt FROM localities WHERE lat IS NULL AND geocode_failed = 0` ).first<{ cnt: number }>();